Tips & Training

 Watching your network grow is rewarding – and takes a lot of work.
 Networking is not a linear process; stewarding the relationships and keeping them fresh takes time and effort.
 Thankfully, social media such as LinkedIn can help with this.
 Encourage clients to stay in touch with their network – let them know when they “land” and share articles that may be of interest.
 Your client will likely need to tap into that network again one day.

 Michelle Schafer is an ICF-certified coach and facilitator, specializing in career transition and leadership.
 She is the owner and founder of Michelle Schafer Coaching, empowering people to achieve career fulfillment.
 Michelle is passionate about people and inspired by their progress, working with clients at all levels of an organization and across sectors including federal and municipal government, high tech, not-for-profit and financial services.
-Michelle offers coaching 1:1, in groups and most recently was certified in the foundations of team coaching with the Global Team Coaching Institute.
+Michelle offers coaching 1:1 and in groups, is authoring a book and most recently was recognized as one of Ottawa’s Top Coaches in 2024.
+Michelle’s book to help explore new career paths and find a job will be out in January 2025.

 follow me